Dataherald/dataherald/README.md

 As an open-source project in a rapidly developing field, we are open to contributions, whether it be in the form of a new feature, improved infrastructure, or better documentation.

 For detailed information on how to contribute, see [here](CONTRIBUTING.md).

-### Mongo errors

-The Mongo installation is configured to store application data in the `/dbdata` folder.
-In case you want to wipe the local DB, try completely deleting `/dbdata` before rebuilding the databases.